America's greatest forgotten garden and the former stomping grounds of Son of Sam.

 Once among the world’s most celebrated gardens, this beautiful but long-neglected park was allegedly a hotspot for satanic cults in 1970s New York.
 In its heyday during the 1920s and 1930s, Untermyer Gardens was a horticultural wonder, and civic leader Samuel Untermyer’s personal pride and joy.

-When Untermyer passed away in 1940 he intended to leave his gardens to the Nation, the State of New York or at least the City of Yonkers, but all three were so daunted by the enormous cost of upkeep that the land was initially refused.
+When Untermyer passed away in 1940 he intended to leave his gardens to the federal government, the State of New York, or at least the City of Yonkers, but all three were so daunted by the enormous cost of upkeep that the land was initially refused.
 Yonkers eventually accepted a smaller portion of the estate containing the core gardens, but finance remained an issue and the park was left to a slow ruin.

 Infamous “Son of Sam” murderer David Berkowitz himself claims to have been a member of a satanic group that used Untermyer park for its ritualistic gatherings; theories abound as to such a group’s possible influence and role in Berkowitz’s serial killing spree.

 The park’s dark reputation is well known in the area; satanic graffiti scribblings mar formerly grand structures and in the past, there was a distinctly forlorn feel to the emptiness of the grounds.

 A recent push has been made to restore Untermyer’s once-beloved gardens, which have been on the National Register of Historic Places since 1974, and the Untermyer Gardens Conservancy was established in 2011.
 Since then, enormous improvements have been made, with six gardeners working there now.
 The regional and national press, including Martha Stewart, the New York Times and Wall Street Journal, have devoted many articles to its breathtaking transformation, although there are many ruins remaining.
 With 50,000 visitors last year it still has the potential to become the finest garden in America, as it was in the 1920s.